A party may appeal to the General Division of the High Court only against an order of a tribunal for one of the following cases:

 Delivering the documents by any means as directed by the CDRT.

 You and the respondent will have to attend court on the scheduled date and time mentioned in the Notice of Hearing.
 You must attend your appeal hearing.
-If you are absent, the court may dismiss your application for leave to appeal.
+If you are absent, the court may dismiss your application for leave or permission to appeal.

-The court will decide whether to grant or dismiss your application for leave to appeal at the hearing.
+The court will decide whether to grant or dismiss your application for leave or permission to appeal at the hearing.
 If the court decides to grant you leave to appeal, you must do the following:

 The outcome of your appeal depends on the decision the General Division of the High Court makes at a hearing scheduled at a later date.